Delaware Chancery Court Decides Motion to Dismiss in SPAC Case

 - SPACs to the Future: What Types of Litigation May Arise for SPACs and SPAC Targets? | Thought Leadership | Baker Botts

 845 A.2d 1031 (Del.
 2004).

 ABOUT BAKER BOTTS L.L.P.

-Baker Botts is an international law firm of approximately 700 lawyers practicing throughout a network of 12 offices around the globe.
-Based on our experience and knowledge of our clients' industries, we are recognized as a leading firm in the energy, technology, and life sciences sectors.
+Baker Botts is an international law firm whose lawyers practice throughout a network of offices around the globe.
+Based on our experience and knowledge of our clients' industries, we are recognized as a leading firm in the energy, technology and life sciences sectors.
 Since 1840, we have provided creative and effective legal solutions for our clients while demonstrating an unrelenting commitment to excellence.
 For more information, please visit bakerbotts.com.